Estimation of information-theoretic quantities and discrete

 Paninski, L. & Yajima, M. (2008).
 Undersmoothed kernel

 entropy estimators.
-IEEE Transactions on Information
+In press, IEEE Transactions on Information

 It is interesting to note that similar ideas may be used